 - Web of Science consists of 3 Citation Indexes: Arts and Humanities Citation Index (1975-); Social Science Citation Index (1970-) and Science Citation Index Expanded (1970-).
 The database covers a wide range of sources, including foreign language publications, and is updated weekly.
 Abstracts are included for many records.
 Web of Science is a particularly useful source for finding out about previous research in your subject area and for keeping up to date with currrent research.

 Remember that the databases listed here are only a selection of the services we subscribe to.
-If you need further help, please contact the Subject Librarian for Modern Languages
+If you need further help, please contact the Academic Liaison Librarian for Modern Languages